AMAAI-Lab/Video2Music/README.md

 * Download the processed training data `AMT.zip` from [HERE](https://drive.google.com/file/d/1qpcBXF04pgdy9hqRexr0mTx7L9_CAFpt/view?usp=drive_link) and extract the zip file and put the extracted two files directly under this folder (`saved_models/AMT/`)

 * Install dependencies `pip install -r requirements.txt`
-  * Our code is built on pytorch version 1.12.1 and Python version 3.7.15.
+  * Our code is built on pytorch version 1.12.1 and Python version 3.7.15 (torch==1.13.1 in the requirements.txt).
 But you might need to choose the correct version of `torch` based on your CUDA version

 ## Training